williammunozr/expressCart/README.md

 # expressCart

+In this project I will deploy the application to Google Kubernetes Engine:

+- GitHub Repository
+- Circle CI doing the following tasks
+    - Reacting to GitHub changes
+    - Creating a Docker image
+    - Deploying the Docker image to Docker Hub
+    - Deploying the application to GKE

 ![expressCart](https://raw.githubusercontent.com/mrvautin/expressCart/master/public/images/logo.png)

 `expressCart` is a fully functional shopping cart built in Node.js (Express, MongoDB) with Stripe, PayPal, Authorize.net, Adyen and Instore payments.